lollcat/se3-augmented-coupling-flows/README.md

 ```

 ## Experiments
 Experiments may be run with the following commands.
+We use hydra to configure all experiments.
 The flow type may be set as shown in the first line.
 For Alanine Dipeptide the data must first be downloaded from [Zenodo](https://zenodo.org/record/6993124/) which may be
 done with the script `eacf/targets/aldp.sh`.
 ```shell